 Grant making for 2021 was closed on October 21, 2020.
 We received a substantial number of grant submissions that far exceeded our available grant-making fund allocation.
 The list of COVID-19 grant recipients is here. ll existing grant commitments for 2021 have been honored, and the Pay It Forward recoverable grant program continued.

 For 2022, we will make grants (individual or collaboration) based on topics related to the themes of the June, 2022 conference we are co-hosting with Naropa University, “The Future of American Buddhism."
-Grant requests for 2022 will be considered following this conference.
-For more information and to stay current on conference planning, please see our Events page.
-To get a head start on the core themes, we encourage attending the online programs from January through April, 2022.that will precede and inform the conference.
+Grant requests for 2022 will be considered only following this conference.
+For more information on the themes and to stay current on conference planning, please see our Events page where you can sign up for the mail list.
+To get a head start on discussions around the core themes, we encourage attending the online programs from March through April, 2022 that will precede and inform the conference.
+Announcements about these webinars will be sent out in February, 2022 or sooner.

 Policy on Grant Making